 We are investigating whether Natera, Inc. (ticker: NTRA) (“Natera”) has violated federal securities laws.

-If you suffered losses or reduced gains as a result of recent drops in the price of NTRA, and have questions about your legal rights, please contact us using the form below to discuss your options at no charge.
+If you suffered losses as a result of recent drops in the price of NTRA, and have questions about your legal rights, please contact us using the form below to discuss your options at no charge.